ShizukaDonaghue/luve/TESTING.md

 * **_As a Shopper, I can search for a product by name or description so that I can find a specific product quickly._**

-    The search bar is available at the top where users can enter a keyword to search products by their name or description so that they are find what they are looking for quickly.
+    The search bar is available at the top where users can enter a keyword to search products by their name or description so that they can find what they are looking for quickly.

     <img src="docs/images/testing/search-bar.png" width=700>